sbhrwl/aws/1.Basics/1.Fundamentals/7.ELB/README.md

 - The above option works within ONE REGION, use GA when we need to whitelist IPs across multiple regions
 <img src="images/3.png">

-## 9. ONLY ALB supports path-based routing and host-based routing
+## 8. ONLY ALB supports path-based routing and host-based routing
 1. Stickiness setting is at Target group level (not at Load balancer)
 2. Cross Zone Load Balancing
 3. SNI
 4. Connection Draining/Deregistration Delay
-"5.
-Perfect Forward Secrecy:
+5. **Perfect Forward Secrecy**
 - Provides additional safeguard against the evesdropping of encrypted data through the use of unique random session key
 - This is supported by ELBs and Cloudfront
   - **Cloudfront offers ""Field Level Encryption"", this adds EXTRA Level of ENCRYPTION at Cloudfront EDGE Locations"
 <img src="images/1.png">

-## 10. ALB- Authentication via CUP
+## 9. ALB- Authentication via CUP
 <img src="images/2.png">

-## 11. ALB - Weighted Routing
+## 10. ALB - Weighted Routing
 - Application Load Balancers support Weighted Target Groups routing.
 - With this feature, you will be able to do weighted routing of the traffic forwarded by a rule to multiple target groups
 - This enables various use cases like blue-green, canary and hybrid deployments without the need for multiple load balancers
 - It even enables zero-downtime migration between on-premises and cloud or between different compute types like EC2 and Lambda.
 <img src="images/4.png">

-## 12. Choose wisely, for below case Route 53 is a better choice
+## 11. Choose wisely, for below case Route 53 is a better choice
 <img src="images/5.png">

-## 13. How to make an Application running in multi AZ on EC2 instances backed by Aurora DB exposed via ALB resilient to sporadic increase in request rate?
+## 12. How to make an Application running in multi AZ on EC2 instances backed by Aurora DB exposed via ALB resilient to sporadic increase in request rate?
 - Improve Read scaling: Add Aurora Read replicas
 - Cache content: Use Cloudfront in front of ALB
-## 14. How to distribute traffic between On premise servers and AWS Web servers deployed on EC2?
+## 13. How to distribute traffic between On premise servers and AWS Web servers deployed on EC2?
 - Provision a DX connection between On premise and AWS
 - Create a Target Group on ALB
 - Use IP address based targets for the EC2 instances and On premise Servers

-## 15. Configure a NAT gateway for each AZ with an Elastic IP
+## 14. Configure a NAT gateway for each AZ with an Elastic IP
 - NLB One STATIC IP per AZ
 - GA Supports 2 ANYCAST IP Globally
 - Your EC2 wants to access an application on Internet.